Cooksister | Food, Travel, Photography

 Scatter the beans and bacon/ham in the pastry case and sprinkle the grated cheese on top (or just crumble the cheese, in the case of feta or Lancashire cheese).
 Whisk together the eggs, crème fraîche and milk and season with salt and pepper.
 Pour over the beans and bake for 30-40 minutes until golden brown and puffed.
 Serve warm, with a crunchy green salad.

-Whb_2_yrs_2I’m submitting this post as my entry to this week’s Weekend Herb Blogging, kindly hosted by The Expatriates Kitchen – send your entries to beth AT 2boriginal DOT com by Sunday.
+Whb_2_yrs_2I’m submitting this post as my entry to this week’s Weekend Herb Blogging, kindly hosted by The Expatriates Kitchen – send your entries to Beth by Sunday.

 Follow me every day in November as I complete National Blog Posting Month – a post a day, every day, for 30 days!
 Here are all my NaBloPoMo ’07 posts so far.